RaidenLily/WearOS-DND-Sync/README.md

 4.  **Start Service:** Click "Start Service".
 A "DND Sync Running" notification should appear in the status bar (some models might not show this).
 5.  **⚠️ (Important) Prevent Background Killing:**
     * **Enable Accessibility Service:** Go to your phone's **Settings -> Accessibility -> Downloaded Apps**, find **"DND Sync Keep Alive"** (or similar name), and enable it.
+    * The battery should be set to have no restrictions and automatic startup should be allowed.
     * This ensures the app is not killed by the system in the background.

 #### 2. Watch Setup